nknapp/node-child-service/README.md

 # Usage

-Let's assume, we have a service that we we
+Let's assume, we have a service that does not detach, but it is not ready immediately after start.
+We want to start this service call some endpoints and stop it again (for example in tests).
+Assume that our service is implemented in `service.js` (for portability, we use a Node.js program in this example, but I actually wrote this tool for use with [chisel](https://github.com/jpillora/chisel).

+We can now do the following.

 ```js
 const ChildService = require("../");